Water Use & Conservation

-More than 10.3 billion gallons of water are withdrawn each day from the lakes, rivers, streams, estuaries and groundwaters of New York State (excluding Nassau and Suffolk counties) for uses that include domestic consumption, industrial use, agricultural, golf course irrigation, mining and thermoelectric power generation.
-Thermoelectric power is by far the most significant of all water use categories, accounting for more than 68% of total water withdrawn.
-Public water supply accounts for more than 20%.
+More than 8.9 billion gallons of water are withdrawn each day from the lakes, rivers, streams, estuaries and groundwaters of New York State (excluding Nassau and Suffolk counties) for uses that include public supply, thermoelectric power generation, agriculture, commercial/industrial, recreational and more.

-Water Resources data is from actual 2011 water use reports submitted to NYSDEC under the Water Withdrawal Reporting program.
+Water use data is from actual 2012 water use reports submitted to NYSDEC under the Water Withdrawal Reporting program.

 All applications for water withdrawal permits require a Water Conservation Program to demonstrate an applicant's water conservation and efficiency measures.
 These must be environmentally sound, economically feasible and minimize inefficiencies and water losses.
 For more information, please visit the Water Conservation Requirements webpage where Water Conservation Manuals and forms are available.

 - Certification Information For NYS Water Saving Plumbing Fixtures Law - Regulations codify federal water conservation flow standards and require test procedures and certification information on faucets, shower heads, water closets and urinals